 Most of the currently existing museums of Cyprus were opened only at the end of the XX century.
 Paphos Archaeological Museum became accessible to the public only in 1964 year, there will be very interesting to those who honor the ancient relics.

-Museum collection contains a huge number of archaeological sites have been found in Paphos and the surrounding area.
-They are all historical periods in the area.
-The museum consists of five halls for display and one adjoined little room in the yard where exhibited monuments of marble and limestone, as well as various inscriptions engraved on the stone.
-Inspection findings in the halls placed in chronological order.
-Very interesting is the bust of Aphrodite, found off the coast, and a unique set of clay-thermos bottles, which apparently served as an excellent means to relieve the symptoms of rheumatism.
-So, take a walk through the halls of the museum.
+The Museum collection contains a huge number of archaeological sites that were found in Paphos and its district.
+They represent all the historical periods of this area.
+The museum consists of five halls for display and one attached room in the courtyard, where monuments from marble and limestone are exhibited, as well as various inscriptions engraved on the stone.
+Findings in the viewing rooms are arranged in chronological order.
+Very interesting are the bust of Aphrodite, found off the coast, and a unique set of earthenware thermos bottles, which, apparently, served as an excellent means for alleviating the symptoms of rheumatism.
+So, we will walk through the halls of the museum.

 In the first hall to our eyes appear finds from the Chalcolithic period (3800-2500 years.
 BC) of the Lemba and Kissonerga, namely a set of stone tools, fine ceramic vessels, figurines and jewelry.
 Here there are pottery all development phases of the Bronze Age.
 A special section exhibited bronze and iron artifacts with traces of deformation on the time from various locations and chronological periods.
 In the same room is a small collection of ornaments and jewelry found in the Paphos area.